skytskyt-hub/Portfolio_SQL_scripts/README.md

 Dataset was generated using AI prompts, requesting that data generated mimic real-world, messy data in a SaaS product context.
 *(Full prompt is uploaded for reference.)*

+PostgreSQL database was initially created and managed in pgAdmin 4 and later connected to DBeaver for development, querying, and analysis work.

 ## Concepts Explored
 - db creation in pgAdmin 4
 - db Administration: role permissions & access